Psilocybin and the brain

 Normal role

 The anterior cingulate gyrus (ACC) is a crucial link between emotion and cognition.
-It monitors errors and conflicts, switches attention to relevant stimuli, and regulates pain and emotional charge.
+It monitors errors and conflicts, shifts attention to relevant stimuli, and regulates pain and emotional charge.
 The ACC is part of the salience network, which decides which stimuli are important enough to focus your attention on.

 Receptor density